 This week’s sharp fluctuation sent the yuan to its weakest level in more than five years on Wednesday, at 6.6047.

-- Chinese stocks, yuan down as US trade tariffs kick in
+- China’s yuan down as US imposes fresh trade sanctions; stocks steady

 - China’s yuan weakens slightly, investors shrug off weaker midpoint